Thermodynamic-Limit Evidence for Chiral Superconductivity Induced by Doping Chiral Topological Phases

-{\bf \emph{Mott transition between weak and intermediate $U$.}}~We further determine the critical $U_{c_1}$ between CI and CSL.
-We first examine the sensitivity of the average particle number $\bar{n}=\langle n \rangle_{\mu}$ to chemical potential $\mu$ [Fig.~\ref{fig:Mott}(a)].
-Ref.~\cite{divic2025anyon} proposes a transition between band and Mott insulators at $U_{c_1}$, where the charge-$2e$ gap closes while the spin gap remains open.
+We further examine the stability of the undoped parent CSL.
+We first determine the critical $U_{c_1}$ between CI and CSL.
+The sensitivity of the mean occupation $\bar{n}=\langle n \rangle_{\mu}$ to chemical potential $\mu$ is shown by Fig.~\ref{fig:Mott}(a).
+Ref.~\cite{divic2025anyon} proposes a transition between band and Mott insulators, where the charge-$2e$ gap closes while the spin gap remains open.
 The occupation $\bar{n}$ exhibits a minimum near $U_{c_1}\sim 11.5$, rapidly approaching $1$ as $\mu\rightarrow 0$ on both sides.
-We identify $U_{c_1}$ as the critical point since CI and Mott insulators are incompressible ($\chi_{e}=\partial \bar{n}/\partial\mu=0$) except at gap closure.
-Double occupancy, reflecting charge fluctuations via $\langle n_{i\uparrow}n_{i\downarrow} \rangle=\langle (n-\bar{n})^2 \rangle /2$ for $\bar{n}=1$, shows a sudden suppression at $U_{c_1}$, with a singularity in its derivative for iPESS $D\ge 8$ and DMRG results [Fig.~\ref{fig:Mott}(b)].
-The scalar chirality $\chi_{ijk}$, nonzero due to time-reversal symmetry breaking, also exhibits a derivative singularity at $U_{c_1}$ [Fig.~\ref{fig:Mott}(c)].
+We identify $U_{c_1}$ as the critical point since CI and Mott insulators are incompressible ($\chi_{e}=\partial \bar{n}/\partial\mu=0$) except at charge gap closure.
+Double occupancy in Fig.~\ref{fig:Mott}(b), reflecting charge fluctuations via $\langle n_{i\uparrow}n_{i\downarrow} \rangle=\langle (n-\bar{n})^2 \rangle /2$ for $\bar{n}=1$, consistently shows a sudden suppression at $U_{c_1}$, with a singularity in its derivative for $D\ge 8$.
+At large $U$, the system undergoes a transition to a $120^{\circ}$ N\'eel ordered phase at $U_{c_2} \approx 22.5$, as indicated by finite-correlation-length scaling of the magnetization (see SM).
+These results confirm the CSL as a robust undoped parent phase for a wide parameter regime in thermodynamic limit in the Hofstadter-Hubbard model, contrasting with the narrow CSL regime in the standard triangular Hubbard model~\cite{szasz2020chiral,chen2022quantum,tocchio2021hubbard}.